 Barcelona is the administrative and cultural capital of Catalonia.
 The city’s two thousand year history has left its mark in its architectural, artistic and cultural heritage.
 Its excellent international communications, its Mediterranean climate and its cosmopolitan atmosphere make it a privileged city indeed.

 In here we put forward a series of general suggestions, which you will find to be useful if you are living in any of our cities.
-You’ll find numbers, links and contacts, carefully distributed by city or community.

 Barcelona WiFi is a Barcelona City Council service that enables you to connect to the Internet through WiFi access points, or hotspots, located in various municipal amenities and public access points.
 You can check the WiFi stations here →